snyderth/ArduinoLPS/README.md

 An Arduino Library to use the [Bitcraze LPS tag](https://www.bitcraze.io/products/loco-positioning-deck/) on an Arduino microcontroller.

-NOTE: This library depends on the DW1000 arduino library from [thotro/arduino-dw1000](https://github.com/thotro/arduino-dw1000) and adapted with some minor changes.
+NOTE: This library depends on the DW1000 arduino library from [thotro/arduino-dw1000](https://github.com/thotro/arduino-dw1000) with an added LED blink function.
 The new library is found [snyderth/DW1000](https://github.com/snyderth/DW1000)

 ## Usage